Philosophy of psychedelics: 19th century

-In the United States, The Hasheesh Eater (1857) an autobiographical book by Fitz Hugh Ludlow became popular.
-Ludlow wrote that a Marijuana user sought "the soul’s capacity for a broader being, deeper insight, grander views of Beauty, Truth and Good than she now gains through the chinks of her cell."
+In the United States, The Hasheesh Eater (1857), an autobiographical book by Fitz Hugh Ludlow, became popular.
+Ludlow wrote that a marijuana user sought "the soul’s capacity for a broader being, deeper insight, grander views of Beauty, Truth and Good than she now gains through the chinks of her cell."
 The American William James was one of the first academic philosophers to write about the effects of hallucinogenic substances in his The Subjective Effects of Nitrous Oxide (1882) in which he writes that the gas can produce a "tremendously exciting sense of an intense metaphysical illumination.
 Truth lies open to the view in depth beneath depth of almost blinding evidence.
 The mind sees all logical relations of being with an apparent subtlety and instantaniety to which its normal consciousness offers no parallel".
 He goes on to say that the experience gave him the sense that the philosophy of Hegel was true.
 In his The Varieties of Religious Experience he likewise writes:

 Nitrous oxide and ether, especially nitrous oxide … stimulate the mystical consciousness in an extraordinary degree. … [In] the nitrous oxide trance we have a genuine metaphysical revelation. … [Our] normal waking consciousness, rational consciousness as we call it, is but one special type of consciousness, whilst all about it, parted from it by the filmiest of screens, there lie potential forms of consciousness entirely different.

-It is also speculated that the philosopher Friedrich Nietzsche had psychedelic experiences brought on by the drugs he used to help with his various illnesses.
-These psychedelic experiences are thought to have influenced his philosophy, as he references 'the Dionysian' at the very beginning of his book The Birth of Tragedy.
+While it has been speculated that Friedrich Nietzsche had psychedelic experiences brought on by the drugs he used to help with his various illnesses, it is more likely that his drug use was restricted to opium, rather than classic psychedelics.
+He had, however, speculated on the significance of altered states, particularly with regards to "narcotics potions" taken to attain oneness with one's fellow man and with nature.
+In The Birth of Tragedy he wrote:

+"Now that the gospel of universal harmony is sounded, each individual becomes not only reconciled to his fellow but actually at one with him - as though the veil of Maya had been torn apart and there remained only shreds floating before the vision of mystical Oneness."